Attachment theory: The dynamic-maturational model

-The dynamic-maturational model of attachment and adaptation is a biopsychosocial model describing the effect attachment relationships can have on human development and functioning.
+The dynamic-maturational model of attachment and adaptation is a biopsychosocial model that describes the effects of attachment relationships on human development and functioning.
 It is especially focused on the effects of relationships between children and parents and between reproductive couples.
-The DMM was initially created by developmental psychologist Patricia McKinsey Crittenden and her colleagues including David DiLalla, Angelika Claussen, Andrea Landini, Steve Farnfield, and Susan Spieker.
+The DMM was initially created by developmental psychologist Patricia McKinsey Crittenden and her colleagues, including David DiLalla, Angelika Claussen, Andrea Landini, Steve Farnfield, and Susan Spieker.

 Significance of patterns

 Research based on data from longitudinal studies, such as the National Institute of Child Health and Human Development Study of Early Child Care and the Minnesota Study of Risk and Adaption from Birth to Adulthood, and from cross-sectional studies, seeking to show associations between early attachment classifications and peer relationships typically fails to control for social background variables when seeking correlations between attachment classifications and other child behaviours, such as competence with peers.
 This is a general problem.
 Lyons-Ruth, for example, found that 'for each additional withdrawing behavior displayed by mothers in relation to their infant's attachment cues in the Strange Situation Procedure, the likelihood of clinical referral by service providers was increased by 50%.'
 But no attempt was made to assess the social background of the children who had better or worse outcomes.
-Similar problems infect most longitudinal claims about secure children, for example, that they have more positive and fewer negative peer reactions and establish more and better friendships.
+Similar problems affect most longitudinal claims about secure children, for example, that they have more positive and fewer negative peer reactions and establish more and better friendships.

 The possibility that infants are competent in peer-groups before nine months of age (before caregiver-focused attachments have formed) has never been investigated in attachment research.
-Such group-interactional competence is now proven in babies as young as six months old.
+Such group-interactional competence has now been demonstrated in babies as young as six months old.
 As a result, we may now ask whether attachment-formation is itself a consequence of how much experience pre-attachment babies have of interacting in groups, in extended families versus nuclear families for example.

-Few if any rigorous studies which control for social background variables of the children they compare show even a weak association between early experience and any comprehensive measure of social functioning in early adulthood.
+Few, if any, rigorous studies that control for children's social background variables show even a weak association between early experience and any comprehensive measure of social functioning in early adulthood.
 However, in studies which ignore social background, early experience may seem to predict early childhood representations of relationships, which in turn may be held to correlate with later self and relationship representations and social behaviour.